aayes89/EzCast/README.md

 # EzCast
 <b>Description:</b>

-DLNA cast for Windows, Linux and MacOS
+DLNA cast for Windows, Linux and MacOS.

+# Capabilities
+* Ability to stream from local video files.
+* Ability to stream from a video URL.
+* Ability to find DLNA devices on the network.
+* Save and Load list of found devices.

+# API endpoints

 <b>Notes:</b>